Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

 Evaluation metrics are paramount to assess the performance of various trajectory generation models through different perspectives.
 As such, a number of relevant metrics have been introduced by different communities, including computer vision, robotics, and computer graphics, seeking to quantify the accuracy and robustness of the predictions.
 A structured overview of the most widely used trajectory prediction metrics, their mathematical expressions and original references are summarized in Table~\ref{tab:metrics}.

 The majority of HTP models perform marginal predictions by focusing on predicting trajectories for individual agents and comparing them to the ground truth.
 In this setting, the most commonly used evaluation metrics for deterministic models are the \emph{average displacement error} (ADE) and the \emph{final displacement error} (FDE)~\citep{ETH}.
-ADE measures the average L2 distance between the predicted and ground truth positions of an agent's trajectory over a sequence of time steps, while FDE measures the L2 distance at the final time step of the agent's trajectory.
+ADE measures the mean L2 distance between the predicted and ground truth positions of an agent's trajectory over a sequence, while FDE measures the L2 distance at the final time step.

-In the case of multimodal prediction, the ideal metric should involve the whole predictive distribution and its ground truth counterpart.
+In the case of multimodal prediction, the metric should involve the whole predictive distribution and its ground truth counterpart.
 Unfortunately, the latter is not available, as we just have one sample from the ground truth distribution.
-Both the ADE and FDE can extend to multimodal prediction models by computing the $\text{minADE}_{k}$ and $\text{minFDE}_{k}$, i.e., the \emph{minimum ADE} and \emph{minimum FDE}, respectively, over $k$ predictions from the generated distribution.
-These metrics are also commonly referred to as \emph{Top-k ADE} and \emph{Top-k FDE}, with typical values for $k$ in the literature being $k$=3, $k$=5, $k$=10, and $k$=20.
-However, we note that as $k$ gets large, $\text{minADE/minFDE}$ metrics become increasingly biased, since by producing an arbitrarily high number of samples, the generative model can produce deceptively low error values~\citep{kothari2021}.
-Nevertheless, the ADE/FDE differences in many state-of-the-art HTP models are only a few centimeters with simple linear models exhibiting rather competitive performance~\citep{Social-Implicit,scholler2020constant}, raising concerns about the relative rankings of such models in the presence of sensor noise and other types of uncertainty.
+Both the ADE and FDE can be extended to multimodal prediction models by computing the $\text{minADE}_{k}$ and $\text{minFDE}_{k}$, i.e., the \emph{minimum ADE} and \emph{minimum FDE}, respectively, over $k$ predictions from the generated distribution.
+These metrics are also commonly referred to as \emph{Top-k ADE} and \emph{Top-k FDE}, with typical values for $k$ in the literature being $k=3$, $k=5$, $k=10$, and $k=20$.

+However, we note that as $k$ increases, $\text{minADE/minFDE}$ metrics become increasingly biased, since by producing an arbitrarily high number of samples, the generative model can produce deceptively low error values~\citep{kothari2021}.
+Nevertheless, the ADE/FDE differences in many SOTA HTP models are often only a few centimeters, and even simple linear models can perform surprisingly well~\citep{Social-Implicit,scholler2020constant}.
+This raises concerns about the reliability of the ranking of such models in the presence of sensor noise and other types of uncertainty.